Use the mix console to:

 - Send GM/GM2/XG/GM mode ON messageThis lets you send special Midi initialization messages to turn your output synth in the desired mode.

 Click on the instrument name in the channel.
 Note that this is also where instrument transposition can be adjusted.

 - Add a Midi velocity offset to all notes played on this channelNote that this is slightly different from adjusting the volume.

 - Enable a drums channel with a Midi channel different than 10If you use a basic GM output synth, it can play drums only on channel 10.
 If drums/percussion are used on other channels in your mix, you need to activate drums rerouting on these channels.
 Note that JJazzLab may activate this option for you if it detects, based on the current output synth information, potential issues.

 Each Midi channel can be changed manually, just click on the channel number.

-Add one or more user tracks using the Add user track button on the mix console toolbar (see above).
+Add one or more user tracks using the Add user track button.

 To add Midi notes to a user track, you can either drag & drop a Midi file in the rectangle area, or use the Edit via external Midi editor button in the lower left corner.

 When using Edit via external Midi editor JJazzLab will first export the full backing track as a temporary Midi file, and then open it with your external Midi editor, so that you can add notes for your user track.